zLeki/Goblox/README.md

 ## About The Project

-**Gecko** is a fast and efficient discord dm spammer and ID scraper
+**Goblox** is a great API Wrapper for roblox api made by developers for developers